Milwaukee Concrete Construction FAQ

 Question: Are there different kinds of concrete?

 Yes.
 Concrete is made to order and can vary in strength, workability and durability.
-Concrete installation can also come available in various colors and textures including decorative and stamped concrete options.
 Be sure to discuss all options available with your concrete construction contractor.

 Question: Do I need to add a concrete sealer and if so, how often?